Yatesbury: RAF Yatesbury

 Opened as a Royal Flying Corps training site in 1916, the station closed three years later and returned to farmland.
 Pilot training resumed in 1936, then from 1939 the site was used to train many airborne wireless operators and, from 1942, radar operators.
 Training of radar operators, mechanics and fitters continued until 1965; in 1969 the wooden huts were demolished and the land returned again to farming, leaving several brick-built buildings and hangars.

 Notable people

 The singer, songwriter and author Julian Cope has lived in the village for many years.
 He referenced the village in the song My Wall in which he collaborated with the American drone metal band Sunn 0))), as well as in his 2013 publication, Copendium.

+Popular culture

+The music video for Doctorin' the Tardis was filmed in the Yatesbury area.